Answers are at the right or below the question in "Light Blue".

 Which Bible version is considered the most popular Bible ever?

 a.
-The New International Version.
+New International Version.

 b.
 The King James Version.